bsssssss/telescope-dirt-samples.nvim/README.md

 ## Generate the list

-See below for a little supercollider script to generate the list from buffers loaded by Superdirt.
+This is a little supercollider script to generate a file containing the names of samples loaded by SuperDirt.
+Call this after loading all your samples !

 ```supercollider
 (